imixs/open-bpmn/doc/TOOL_PALETTE.md

 }
 ```

-In this example we create three palette groups 'Tasks', 'Events' and 'Edges'.
-The implementation first adds the custom palette groups 'Tasks' and 'Events' and than creates a default Group with all Edges defined by the server model.
+In this example we create three palette groups '*Tasks*', '*Events*' and '*Edges*'.
+The implementation first adds the custom palette groups '*Tasks*' and '*Events*' which define a custom order of actions.
+Than the example creates a default Group with all Edges defined by the server model in a generic way.

 The method `PaletteItem.createPaletteGroup` expects a an unique ID, a label and the list of PaletteItem elements shown in this group.
 You can also provide a sorting hint for each group.
+For more information see also the implementation of [DefaultToolPaletteItemProvider](https://github.com/eclipse-glsp/glsp-server/blob/master/plugins/org.eclipse.glsp.server/src/org/eclipse/glsp/server/internal/toolpalette/DefaultToolPaletteItemProvider.java).